ying-teaching/python-book/docs/ch12_django/notes/django_crash_course.md

 - Url
   - Add `path("tasks/<int:pk>/", TaskDetailView.as_view(), name="task_detail"),` to `urlpatterns` in `tasks/urls.py`
 - Link from home view
-  - Add a link in `tasks/templates/tasks/task_list.html` for each task.
+  - Add a link in `tasks/templates/tasks/task_list.html` for each task to open the task detail page.

 ```python
 from django.views.generic import DetailView